sewaadekunle/Sales-Performance-Analysis-with-SQL/README.md

 - The presence of declining trends highlights opportunities for pricing review, targeted promotions, or product repositioning.
 - Monitoring these products is important to prevent long-term revenue erosion and to support better product portfolio decisions.

+**Insight**

+Several products show consistent year-over-year revenue declines, suggesting weakening performance over time.
+Some of these products still maintain relatively high sales volumes, indicating gradual rather than sudden demand erosion.

+**Recommendation**

-Management can use this insight to review pricing, promotions, or product relevance, and decide whether to revitalize these products or reallocate focus to more stable or growing items.
+Declining products should be reviewed for pricing adjustments, targeted promotions, or repositioning strategies.
+Persistent declines may signal the need to phase out certain products and reallocate resources to more stable or growing items.

 ### 9. Customer Repeat Purchase Behavior